data-mechanics/course-2016-fal-proj/ggelinas/README.md

 Using the data sets above, I wanted to observe if there was a correlation between number of crimes within a police district and the average property value within that district.
 My hypothesis is that there should be a negative correlation with property value increasing and number of crimes decreasing.
 I will be using the Boston Police Stations, Boston Crime Reports and Property Assessments data sets to calculate the correlation coefficient and p-value.
+I also wanted to see if hospitals are located near areas with more crime as to make ambulances and emergency services respond efficiently.
+There is no auth.json file since I did not use any keys to access any of the data sets used in this project.

 ##Transformations